 The Collection of Fishes serves as the official repository for specimens generated via research by faculty, students, and staff of the Department of Wildlife and Fisheries Sciences at Texas A&M University.
 Our holdings may be searched by clicking here.
 Specimens in the Collection of Fishes are the result of expeditions and environmental surveys conducted by faculty, students, and biologists since 1937.
 The geographic coverage of specimens in the Collection of Fishes is impressive and includes 71 countries, and all 7 continents.
-Currently, the Collection of Fishes contains approximately 819,462, distributed across 57,073 individual lots.
-The collection is diverse and includes 3,928 species of fishes, from 1,531 genera and 364 families, representing 54 of the 57 recognized orders of fishes.
+Currently, the Collection of Fishes contains approximately 828,178, distributed across 57,530 individual lots.
+Our collection now represents 3,940 species of fishes, from 1,548 genera and 364 families, representing 54 of the 57 recognized orders of fishes.

 Students from the University benefit from the collection in many ways.
 Courses in Ichthyology and Vertebrate Natural History utilize specimens for teaching.
 Students may also volunteer or complete their professional internship in the collection in order to receive experience and training in museum curation.

 The Collection of Fishes has received financial support from the National Science Foundation, National Oceanic and Atmospheric Administration, Sea Grant Texas, Texas Parks and Wildlife Department, and others.

 Conway, K.W. & R. Britz.
 2018.
 Notes on egg structure and larval development in the highly miniaturized and progenetic Paedocypris (Teleostei: Cyprinidae).
 The Raffles Bulletin of Zoology 66:394-401.